Rugby, monitoring for concussions?

 THE concussions are considered as mild head trauma, but they nonetheless remain head injuries, likely to have consequences on the health of patients, immediately, in the following weeks or years later.
 Among the risk factors for concussion is the practice of certain sports de contactas the rugby.

 The occurrence of a single concussion generally poses few problems.
-With a few days of rest, the symptoms cease without after-effects in 90% of cases.
+With a few days of rest, the symptoms cease without following-effects in 90% of cases.
 In high-risk sports like rugby, the main challenge posed by concussions is their repetition over time, sometimes at a fairly rapid pace, which does not give the brain time to fully recover between two concussions.
-Faced with this problem, regulatory measures have been put in place to manage players’ concussions and supervise their return to sports practice after complete recovery.
+Faced with this problem, regulatory measures have been put in place to manage players’ concussions and supervise their return to sports practice following complete recovery.

 Live concussion monitoring during the match

-Despite the existence of such devices, some specialists are concerned about the repetition of concussions and their consequences on the health of rugby players.
+Despite the existence of such devices, some specialists are concerned regarding the repetition of concussions and their consequences on the health of rugby players.
 The work of scientists and doctors has made it possible to advance the early diagnosis of concussions, during the rugby match.
 Video supervision tools allow live spotting during the match signs suggestive of a concussion :

 • The player appears stunned, very tired;